In a Greek junkyard, signs red tape defeating cuts

 “Our aim is to reduce spending, achieve better control of expenses and upgrade services,” he said.

-“Of course, we have technical and operational problems which we are trying to overcome, and also labor-related issues, since the workforce has been significantly reduced.”
+“Of course, we have technical and operational problems which we are trying to overcome, and also labour-related issues, since the workforce has been significantly reduced.”

 Founded as ODISY in 1946 to manage leftover wartime equipment, ODDY became widely known in the 1980s and 90s for auctioning off cars confiscated from criminals.
 Employees say politicians and civil servants were particularly frequent visitors to its warehouses, picking up bargains.
 As late as November last year, the agency handed over free to the army five vehicles including an Audi sedan, a government document shows.